gumilevskij/Framework/README.md

    python -m venv env <br />
    source env/bin/activate <br />
    pip install -r Framework/requirements.txt
+2. Install *Snowdrop* via pip installer: pip install pysnowdrop --upgrade
 3. Run the command: pip install snowdrop-1.0.6-py3-none-any.whl --user

-4. Install *Snowdrop* via pip installer: pip install pysnowdrop --upgrade
+The first method enables access to the source code and easy update via the `git pull` command.
+The second method provides an easy installation of this package and simple update.
+Lastly, the third method requires downloading a wheel file from this repository and its installation.

  ## How to run:
  - Create or modify existing YAML model file in the supplements/models folder.